massgov/mayflower-patternlab/styleguide/source/_patterns/01-atoms/01-buttons/button-toggle.md

 ---
 title: Button Toggle
 ---
-Description: Two link `<a>` elements which toggle between two values.
+Description: Two link `button` elements which toggle between two values.

 ## State: New as of 5.14.0